songbohu/gelatod/README.md

 ## Overview

-GelaToD offers an arguably the first dataset for one of the most important business, gelato shops!
-This dataset contains hypothetical and simplified dialogues between a customer and an assistant in the Jack's Gelato.
+GelaToD offers arguably the first dataset for one of the most important businesses, gelato shops!
+This dataset contains hypothetical and simplified dialogues between a customer and an assistant in Jack's Gelato, one of the most important shops for Cambridge students!
 This dataset provides resources for state tracking models and response generation models.

 ## Project Structure